glove2000/DNA-replication-group-website/about/index.md

   tooltip: Contact, funding and more
 ---

+# About

+Our group includes a mixture of experimental and computational biogists with expertise in advanced molecule biology, genome engineering, genetics, high-throughput DNA sequencing, bioinformatics and mathematical modelling.
+We are based within the Earlham Institute on the Norwich Research Park.

+# Funders

+We are grateful to all our funders, past and present.
+The group, since being established in 2008, has been continuously funded by the BBSRC.
+Previous work has also been funded by the Wellcome Trust.

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 The easiest way to get in touch is to e-mail Conrad: